-In many instances of platform though, the platform is enabling productive activity.
+In many instances, though, the new platform is enabling productive activity.
 In the case of GrabCad, the objective is to share design drawings in order to reduce the development time of new products.
 In open source platforms a similar productive activity is taking place.

 In these cases too the platform has a network effect but is not bound by a two-sided market.
 It is bound instead by a moral framework.
 The only way to achieve the moral objectives of the community is to recruit ore members and evangelize it use.